Apple’s iPhone X hits Asia stores as profits soar

 Nam So, 36, said he was happy to use it, preferring it to touch ID, which opens the phone at the touch of a finger.

 “If your thumb is sweaty then it won’t unlock.
-Face ID would solve this problem,” he told Agence France-Presse.
+Face ID would solve this problem,” he told AFP.

-Hours after the launch, re-sellers at the Sin Tat Plaza mall in Hong Kong’s commercial Mong Kok district were offering the phone at a marked up price of HK$11,500.

 ‘It’s worth it’